Social media has been awash with info on the changes to the Project Management Professional (PMP)® exam that take effect in June 2020.

-I know buying a course is a big deal.
+I know buying a course is a big deal, even one as reasonably priced as this.
 The Project Management PrepCast comes with an iron-clad refund policy.
 If it isn’t for you, you can ask for a full refund at any point in the first 90 days.
 No questions asked.

 That makes it a safe bet!

 - $30 off the PM PrepCast Elite with code Jan20elite from 1 January 2020 to 31 January 2020.

 Summary & Recommendation